 In the United States, no regulations currently mandate the labeling of GMO foods.

-Yet, as of January 2022, the USDA will require food manufacturers to label all foods containing GMO ingredients (
+Yet, as of January 2022, the USDA requires food manufacturers to label all foods containing GMO ingredients (33).

 Presently, some foods may have a third-party “Non-GMO project verified” label, which indicates that the product contains no GMOs.
 However, this label is voluntary.

-Until the 2022 USDA rule takes effect, it’s hard to determine which foods contain GMOs in the United States.
-You can avoid GMOs by limiting GMO ingredients, eating locally, looking for third-party non-GMO labels, or buying 100% organic.
+As of 2022, the USDA requires that foods with GMO ingredients must be labeled “bioengineered food”.
+You can avoid GMOs by limiting GMO ingredients, eating locally, or buying 100% organic.

 GMOs are foods that have been modified using genetic techniques.